freedomtowin/ml-projects/README.md

 # tensorflow-projects

 * mobilenetWrapper.cpp
+* mobilenetWrapper.hpp

-* mobilenetWrapper.hpp -> These files include the C++ wrapper used to implement deep learning classifier, mobilenet, on iOS device.
+These files include the C++ to Swift wrapper used to implement deep learning classifier, mobilenet, on iOS device.